Satyavrath/divvy-s_bike-mapReduce/README.md

 ## Big Data Questions
 For each Subscribe User type, find the maximum male gender.
-(Satyavrath Injamuri)
+(Satyavrath Injamuri) For each Subscriber User type, find the maximum tripduration.
+(Preetham Potu)

 ## Big Data Solutions